chromosems/Windows-Endpoint-Analysis-Challenge/README.md

 - Security tool Mastery
 - Malware Analysis

-Use your endpoint analysis skills to conduct the investigation and answer the questions below
 ## What port is the challenge.exe malware listening on?
 Using both TCPview and netstat -anob the listening port is 50050
 - <img width="481" height="300" alt="image" src="https://github.com/user-attachments/assets/18ab7834-504a-4a7d-ab73-a312e0006189" />